 The Essex County Council publication scheme links to key information available from the website.
 If you cannot find the publication you want from our main website you can contact us directly to obtain it.

 Most of our information is available free of charge and can be downloaded from the website.
-However, some information made available under the Data Protection Act 1998, The Freedom of Information Act 2000, the Environmental Information Regulations 2005 and other relevant legislation does incur a charge.
+However, some information made available under the GDPR and Data Protection Act 2018, The Freedom of Information Act 2000, the Environmental Information Regulations 2005 and other relevant legislation does incur a charge.

 We attempt to provide the majority of information electronically via the website, but in those instances where information can only be accessed in other ways, this will be stated explicitly.

 Information can be translated and/ or made available in alternative formats on request.
 Call ContactEssex on 0845 7430430 for more information.

 Faiilure to provide information